Steh/steh.github.io/_posts/2023-02-01-Splunk_building_better_notables.md

 ## Data Enrichment with Asset Details

-- Enrich your assets with additional information such as hostnames or departments for users.
+- Enhance your assets with additional information such as hostnames or departments for users.
-- This can be done with the Asset & Identity Framework. [^2]
+- Utilize the Asset & Identity Framework for data enrichment. [^2]

-## Customize your "Incident Review" Dashboard
+## Customizing the "Incident Review" Dashboard

-### Change Table Attributes
+### Changing Table Attributes

-- Change the "Table Attributes" to "Incident Review" in the settings:
+- Update the settings to change the "Table Attributes" to "Incident Review":
-  - `Enterprise Security -> Configure -> Incident Management -> Incident Review Settings`
+  - Go to `Enterprise Security -> Configure -> Incident Management -> Incident Review Settings`
-  - Add your values to the "Incident Review - Table Attributes" field.
+  - Enter your desired values in the "Incident Review - Table Attributes" field.

-### Use Saved Filters for Faster Filtering
+### Using Saved Filters for Faster Filtering

-- Customize the default filter view to match your needs.
+- Customize the default filter view according to your requirements.
 - Set your filters and save them as new filters for quick access.

-### Add More Data to Event Details View
+### Adding More Data to Event Details View

-- To add data to a notable, extract the data from the search and add it to the notable.
+- To add data to a notable, extract the relevant information from the search results and include it in the notable.
-- Extract the field:
+- Extract the field using the following steps:
-  - `correlation search -> notable -> Asset Extraction`
+  - `Correlation Search -> Notable -> Asset Extraction`
-- Add the field to "Incident Review" configuration:
+- Add the field to the "Incident Review" configuration:
-  - `Enterprise Security -> Configure -> Incident Management -> Incident Review Settings`
+  - Go to `Enterprise Security -> Configure -> Incident Management -> Incident Review Settings`
-  - Add your values to the "Incident Review - Event Attributes" field.
+  - Enter your values in the "Incident Review - Event Attributes" field.

 ## References